xpack/web-jekyll/pages/xbb/index.md

 Generally, xPack binaries are available for the following platforms:

-- Intel Windows 32-bit
+- Windows Intel 64-bit
-- Intel Windows 64-bit
+- GNU/Linux Intel 64-bit
-- Intel GNU/Linux 32-bit
+- GNU/Linux Arm 32-bit
-- Intel GNU/Linux 64-bit
+- GNU/Linux Arm 64-bit
-- Arm GNU/Linux 32-bit
-- Arm GNU/Linux 64-bit
+- macOS Intel 64-bit
-- Intel macOS 64-bit
+- macOS Apple Silicon 64-bit

+{% include note.html content="Starting with 2022, support for
+macOS Apple Silicon was added; 32-bit support for Windows and GNU/Linux Intel was discontinued." %}

 XBB supports creating binaries for all these platforms.

 For the detailed supported versions, please check the specific [release]({{ site.baseurl }}/xbb/releases/) page.

-### Arm binaries
+### GNU/Linux Arm binaries

 Support for Arm binaries was added in v3.1, in early 2020.